MusicPlayerDaemon/ncmpc/doc/index.rst

 :command:`show-title-bar = yes|no` - "no" allows hiding the title bar.

+:command:`show-server-address = yes|no` - "yes" shows the server
+address in the title bar.
+This is disabled by default because most people use only one MPD instance.

 :command:`enable-mouse = yes|no` - Enable mouse support (if enabled at compile time).

 :command:`screen-list = SCREEN1 SCREEN2...` - A list of screens to